SourcePointUSA/CmpReactNativeIntegration/docs/IOS_INTEGRATION.md

   - [Surfacing the Privacy Manager from the SpModule](#surface-the-privacy-manager-from-the-spmodule)
 - [The full example IOS project](https://github.com/SourcePointUSA/CmpReactNativeIntegration/tree/soft/ios)

-# What we are aiming for?
+# What we are aiming for
 The purpose of this document is to show you how to integrate our SDK using a test property, at the end you'll have the following result

 <img src="main.png" width=20% height=20%/> <img src="gdpr.png" width=20% height=20%/> <img src="ccpa.png" width=20% height=20%/>